 Reviving a License means the restoration of a license that has lapsed or is inactive.

-RRC means Residency Review Committee.

 Risk Management Program means a patient care assessment program established by the Board pursuant to M.G.L. c.
 111, § 203(d) and recognized as a Risk Management Program within the meaning of M.G.L. c.
 112, § 5.

-Risk Management Study or Risk Management CPD means instruction in medical malpractice prevention, such as risk identification, patient safety, and medical error prevention.
+Risk Management Study or Risk Management CME means instruction in medical malpractice prevention, such as risk identification, patient safety, and medical error prevention.
 Risk management studies may include education in any of the following areas: medical ethics, quality assurance, medical-legal issues, patient relations, electronic health record education, end-of-life care, utilization review that directly relates to quality assurance, and aspects of practice management.
-Risk management CPD may include study of the Board's regulations at 243 CMR 1.00 through 3.00.
+Risk management CME may include study of the Board's regulations at 243 CMR 1.00 through 3.00.

 Specialty Board means a specialty board recognized by the American Board of Medical Specialties, the American Medical Association or the American Osteopathic Association.

-Telemedicine is the provision of services to a patient by a physician from a distance by electronic communication in order to improve patient care, treatment or services.
+Telemedicine means the provision of services to a patient by a physician from a distance by electronic communication in order to improve patient care, treatment or services.

 United States Medical Graduate means a person who attained an M.D. or D.O. degree from a United States medical school.